KoesGroup/Snakemake_plant_methylSeekR/README.md

 # Aim

-Snakemake pipeline made for reproducible analysis of paired-end Illumina bisulfite-seq data, with some alterations to make to especially sutable for plant BS samples.
+Snakemake pipeline made for reproducible analysis of paired-end Illumina bisulfite-seq data, with some alterations to make to especially suitable for plant BS samples.